 How To Shop for Kids’ Headphones

-The eight models we’ve handpicked for this buyer’s guide are all excellent and, most importantly, safe headphones for kids and you can’t go wrong with anyone of them, but we know that kids can be tricky to shop for.
+The eight models we’ve handpicked for this buyer’s guide are all excellent and, most importantly, safe, and you can’t go wrong with any one of them, but we know that kids can be tricky to shop for.

 First of all, forget about sound quality for a moment.
-We’ve already said this but we simply have to repeat ourselves: Sound quality is great, but it’s not the be-all-end-all when watching cartoons.
-And while not all the models are equally good for listening to music, they are all more than competent enough for multimedia.
+We simply have to repeat ourselves: Sound quality is great, but it’s not the be-all-end-all when watching cartoons.
+While not all the models are equally good for listening to music, they are all more than competent enough for multimedia.

 So it’s vital to make sure the headphones they use have a volume limiter.
 Estimates say that 12.5% of children suffer from noise-induced hearing loss and full-volume headphones are one of the main culprits.

-Cables can always make you feel restless as a parent when you have toddlers and what’s more, volume limiters generally work more consistently with wireless headphones because they’ll always use their own internal battery as a power source.
+Cables can always make you feel restless as a parent when you have toddlers, and what’s more, volume limiters generally work more consistently with wireless headphones because they’ll always use their own internal battery as a power source.

 Comfort and durability are the next things to look out for, along with sound quality, but this only comes after the essentials we’ve listed above.
 After that, it’s only a matter of negotiating the design with your child.
 Good luck!

 The Absolute Best Headphone for Kids Today

-Finding a headphone that puts a hard volume cap and strikes a good balance between comfort, durability and sound quality is no easy task in and of itself, but then finding the most cost-efficient headphone among these is quite a task.
+Finding a headphone that puts a hard volume cap and strikes a good balance between comfort, durability, and sound quality is no easy task in and of itself, but then finding the most cost-efficient headphone among these is quite a task.

 Unlike the Puro Sound headphones, they don’t cost quite a fortune.
-They may have a higher volume cap than the other models but unless your child is determined about wanting to wear them for 8 hours on end, this won’t be an issue.
+They may have a higher volume cap than the other models, but unless your child is determined about wanting to wear them for 8 hours on end, this won’t be an issue.

-Whatever the case, just remember the guidelines for buying a kid-friendly pair of headphones and you’ll be fine.
+Whatever the case, just remember the guidelines for buying a kid-friendly pair of headphones, and you’ll be fine.